MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

     - **Read**: The survey invitation email was read or opened.

     - **Opened**: The survey was opened, but hasn't been completed yet.

+    > [!NOTE]
+    > When an email is sent, the recipient's mailbox server might have security policies due to which the email is scanned before it's delivered to the recipient's inbox.
+This might result in the email being marked as **Read** or **Opened** even if the recipient hasn't opened the email.

 - **Not sent**: Displays the total number of survey invitations that weren't delivered to recipients due to an incorrect email address or other error.